 - discount.

-If you are using these words or phrases, you should ask yourself what the word or phrase means not for your business, but for the consumer that will hear or see the advertisement.
+If you are using these words or phrases, you should ask yourself what the word or phrase means not for your business but for the consumer who will hear or see the advertisement.
 Is it being used with exactly that same meaning, or does it have a different or limited meaning?

 For example, if a consumer sees that they can win a free trip, they will not anticipate paying any costs for it.
 Instead, they are likely to assume that the trip covers flights, accommodation and any other significant costs.